This app will let you deepfake your own voice for podcasting purposes

 While it makes for an impressive demo, Descript’s speech generation still has its limitations.

 For one thing, Descript used hours of audio to train the AI model for its demonstration, with special permission from the voice actress.
-Mason says Descript is still figuring out how much audio it’ll need for Overdub, but acknowledges that it’ll be more than the small handful of minutes that Lyrebird was requiring on its demo site.
+Mason says Descript is still figuring out how much audio it’ll need for Overdub but acknowledges that it’ll be more than the small handful of minutes that Lyrebird was requiring on its demo site.

 That explains why Descript is starting with a private beta for audio professionals: If a good speech model requires a marathon session of uttering random voice samples, it’ll only make sense for people who routinely spend hours in a recording studio.

-“The type of customers that we’re targeting are people who have their own podcasts or are doing a lot of voice audio work, and reaching the audio threshold is not really a concern for them,” Mason says.
+“The type of customers that we’re targeting are people who have their own podcasts or are doing a lot of voice audio work and reaching the audio threshold is not really a concern for them,” Mason says.

 Also, even with hours of sample audio, Descript’s speech synthesis becomes more noticeable when it has to string more than a few words together.
 In the demo I heard, for instance, the clone audio stuttered in the middle of the word “doll” when it was part of a longer synthesized phrase.
 For now, the tech won’t be useful for generating full sentences, let alone entire podcasts.